What Does a LACT Unit Do?

 Located after the flow meter are block and bleed valves and proving connections.
 This is where a proving meter can be connected to periodically test the accuracy of the metering system.

-Back Pressure Valve
+Spring Loaded Back Pressure Regulator

 Check Valve